 the STA Profile field with the following rules:

-If the reporting STA is an AP, the STA Profile field corresponding to the reported AP carries fields and elements (subject to inheritance rules defined in 35.3.2.3 (Inheritance in a per-STA profile)) in the order defined in Table 9-39 (Probe Response frame body), if the frame is a Probe Response frame, that is an ML probe response, Table 9-35 (Association Response frame body), if the frame is an Association Response frame, or Table 9-37 (Reassociation Response frame body), if the frame is a Reassociation Response frame.
+If the reporting STA is an AP, the STA Profile field corresponding to the reported AP carries fields and elements (subject to inheritance rules defined in 35.3.2.3 (Inheritance in a per-STA profile)) in the order defined in Table 9-39 (Probe Response frame body) if the STA Profile field is included in an ML probe response (#4034), Table 9-35 (Association Response frame body), if the frame is an Association Response frame, or Table 9-37 (Reassociation Response frame body), if the frame is a Reassociation Response frame.

-If the reporting STA is a non-AP STA, the STA Profile field corresponding to the reported non-AP STA carries fields and elements (subject to inheritance rules defined in 35.3.2.3 (Inheritance in a per-STA profile)) in the order defined in Table 9-34 (Association Request frame body) if the frame is an Assocation Request frame, or Table 9-36 (Reassociation Request frame body) if the frame is a Reassociation Request frame.
+If the reporting STA is a non-AP STA, the STA Profile field corresponding to the reported non-AP STA carries fields and elements (subject to inheritance rules defined in 35.3.2.3 (Inheritance in a per-STA profile)) in the order defined in Table 9-34 (Association Request frame body) if the frame is an Association Request frame, or Table 9-36 (Reassociation Request frame body) if the frame is a Reassociation Request frame.

 If the reporting STA is an AP, the Timestamp field, Beacon Interval field, AID field, SSID element, TIM element, and BSS Max Idle Period element are not included in the STA Pro- file field.